 - Boil the potatoes for a few minutes before frying.
 This is a super important step that will guarantee you'll get perfectly cooked cubes when you serve.

-- Add the flavorings and seasonings towards the end.
-I add the coriander and garlic during the last minute of frying so that they'll just slightly cook.
+- Add the flavorings and seasonings toward the end.
+Add the cilantro and garlic during the last minute of frying so that they'll just slightly cook.
 This allows the flavors to blend together without the risk of getting a burnt herb or garlic flavor.

-Double frying: In Lebanon, this is the most popular way to prepare this dish.
-Basically, you can fry the potatoes alone then set them aside, prep a coriander, olive oil, and garlic sauce, and add the potatoes back in the frying pan again to get them all crunchy and crisp.
+Double frying: This is the most popular way to prepare this dish in Lebanon.
+Basically, you can fry the potatoes alone and then set them aside.
+Make the spicy garlic cilantro sauce in a frying pan with a little olive oil and add the potatoes back in.
+The potatoes will be crunchy and crisp and covered in the delicious sauce.

 Parboiling and frying: This is the method I use.
 It ensures you get the same crunch and crispiness as the double-fried version minus all the extra fat.
 Basically, I boil the potatoes for a few minutes, then fry them and add the flavorings to mix everything together.

-I've made batata harra countless times and experimented using different spices each time.
-Here are ones I found work most with it (each on its own along with the oil, garlic and coriander):
+I've made batata harra countless times and experimented with different spices.
+Here are the ones I found work most:

 - Cumin: Just a dash gives this a pretty cool twist.